 Process understanding of sulphate production pathways from SO2 emissions has seen some progress since AR5.
-More specifically, many global climate models now have a more complete description of chemical reactions such that oxidant levels s (including ozone) are better described, include a pH-dependence of SO2 oxidation (e.g., Bauer et al., 2020; Kirkevåg et al., 2018), and implement explicit descriptions of ammonium and nitrate aerosol components, which may influence the partitioning of sulphate (Bian et al., 2017; Lund et al., 2018).
+More specifically, many global climate models now have a more complete description of chemical reactions such that oxidant levels s (including ozone) are better described, include a pH-dependence of SO2 oxidation (e.g., Kirkevåg et al., 2018; Bauer et al., 2020), and implement explicit descriptions of ammonium and nitrate aerosol components, which may influence the partitioning of sulphate (Bian et al., 2017; Lund et al., 2018).
 The pH influences the heterogeneous chemistry as well as the physical properties of the aerosols, and this topic has been a subject of growing interest since AR5 (Cheng et al., 2016; Freedman et al., 2019; Nenes et al., 2020).
 Increases in cloudwater pH have been shown to significantly increase the radiative forcing of sulphates (Turnock et al., 2019).